icinganalysis/icinganalysis.github.io/content/Fraser.md

-Frase is cited by 5 publications in the NACA Icing Publications Database [^10]:
+Fraser is cited by 5 publications in the NACA Icing Publications Database [^10]:

 - Gray, Vernon H., Bowden, Dean T., and von Glahn, Uwe H.: Preliminary Results of Cyclical De-icing of a Gas-Heated Airfoil.
 NACA-RM-E51J29, 1952